Perturbations in Quantum Cosmology: The Continuum Limit in Fourier Space: Mode equations

-In the same spirit, it is common to assume that the interaction with the perturbations does not produce significant changes in the quantum state of the FLRW geometry.
-With the ansatz of separation of variables and this assumption, it is not difficult to derive equations for the evolution of the gauge invariant perturbations \cite{hybrref,hybrten,hybrgui}.
+The part that contains the FLRW geometry can be quantized according to the specific rules that one adopts in Canonical Quantum Cosmology for the representation of the homogeneous gravitational sector.
+It is common to use a representation in which the volume variable ${\cal V}$ acts by multiplication.
+In particular, following these rules one promotes to operators the coefficients of the tensor and MS Hamiltonians that depend on the FLRW geometry.
+Besides, in the spirit that the gauge invariant modes are mere perturbations, it is usual to assume that the interaction with them does not produce significant changes in the quantum state of the FLRW geometry.
+With the ansatz of separation of variables and this assumption, it is not difficult to derive equations for the evolution of the gauge invariant perturbations \cite{hybrref}.
 The dynamical equations that one obtains for the perturbative modes in this way are very similar to those displayed in Eqs. \eqref{tensorGR} and \eqref{MSGR}, but with a modified time-dependent mass for the tensor and for the scalar gauge invariants.
-The new masses are in fact provided by (ratios of) expectation values of quantum operators on the quantum state of the homogeneous geometry.
+It is straightforward to convince oneself that, with a quantization strategy like the one that we have described, the new masses are in fact provided by (ratios of) expectation values of quantum operators on the quantum state of the homogeneous geometry.
 In this manner, quantum effects are incorporated into the dynamical description of the primordial perturbations.
-Moreover, from the fact that the classical time-dependent masses had been defined without any reference to the fiducial volume using the geometric variables $v$ and $b$, and that the quantization of these variables in (hybrid) LQC respects the independence on the fiducial structure \cite{hybrref}, it turns out that the situation with respect to this invariance is the same that we encountered above.
+Moreover, from the fact that the classical time-dependent masses had been defined without any reference to the fiducial volume using homogeneous geometric variables (directly related to ${\cal V}$ and $B$), and as far as the quantization of these variables respects the independence on the fiducial structure (see e.g. \cite{hybrref}), it turns out that the situation with respect to this invariance is the same that we encountered above.